White close button

 Companies agree that customers enrolled in loyalty programs spend more with them

-Another great benefit of loyalty programs is the crucial data it provides pertaining to customer behavior – their spending habits, their preferences, and their preference of various channels
+Another great benefit of loyalty programs is the crucial data they provide pertaining to customer behavior – their spending habits, their preferences, and their preference of various channels

 Companies can factor this important data into their product development efforts.
 Additionally, they can use it to fine-tune their customer retention strategies and customize their customer service, pricing, and promotional strategies.